 If you are running a shared PMDF configuration on a cluster, then note that the PMDF installation will only update the Pascal RTL on the node on which you perform the installation; you must separately update the Pascal RTL on any other system disks.
 (Sites running PMDF on a mixed architecture cluster or on a cluster with multiple system disks should note that post_install.com does not update the Pascal RTL; you must still update the Pascal RTL separately.)
 See Appendix A for details.

 13. Configure components:

-If you also installed PMDF-DIRSYNC or PMDF-LAN, or if you will be using PMDF-MSGSTORE or PMDF-POPSTORE, then you should configure them now.
+If you will be using PMDF-MSGSTORE or PMDF-POPSTORE, then you should configure them now.
 Configuration instructions for PMDF-MSGSTORE and PMDF-POPSTORE can be found in Chapters 7 and 8.
-Configuration instructions for configuration instructions for PMDF-LAN can be found in Chapters 9 and <REFERENCE>(CHAPTER_EXAMPLELANCONFIGURATION $\$ VALUE).